 But, what happens if taking these precautions do not work?
 Let’s say a car collides with you while you are on a scooter.
 How does the law apply to you as a rider?
 If a third party such as the driver of the car was the negligent cause of the collision, you can pursue a liability claim against the driver’s insurer and will also likely be entitled to receive personal injury protection benefits for treatment of your injuries from the driver’s insurer.

 Just because you are injured while riding a scooter does not necessarily mean you are entitled to a recovery from an insurance company.
 In order to understand your rights, it is important to consult with a personal injury attorney.
-Meagher Law Office offers free consultations for anyone injured while riding a scooter.
+Meagher Injury Lawyers offers free consultations for anyone injured while riding a scooter.
 Simply call us at (502) 309-9213 to schedule a free consultation.

 This article is provided as an information resource and is not intended to replace advice from a qualified legal professional.
 In all cases, contact your legal professional for advice on any matter referenced in this article before making any decisions.